wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 #### 4. `llm_call_started`

 Emitted when the agent initiates an LLM call.
-Includes the current execution step number.
+Includes the current execution step number if context is available.
 The agent class is the name of the agent class (e.g., `SimpleExecutor`, `FinalAggregateAgent`).
 The full prompt is included as a list of message objects.

 ```json
 {